 Each province in Canada has its own laws on marriage in Canada.
 However they all have similar legal requirements as follows; couples must be aged 18 and over, a marriage license must be applied for at least 6 weeks in advance and you will need your passports and birth certificates.
 Anyone that has been married before will need their original decree nisi and for widowers the original marriage certificate.

-Once the license is applied for, you just need to decide on location. whether it’s up in the Rocky mountains on a ski slope, down by one of the beautiful lakes such as Lake Louise or in one of the cities such as Vancouver or Montreal.
+Once the license is applied for, you just need to decide on a location. whether it’s up in the Rocky Mountains on a ski slope, down by one of the beautiful lakes such as Lake Louise or in one of the cities such as Vancouver or Montreal.

 Golfing in Canada

 If golf is your game then there are many golf courses to choose from in Canada.
 Choose from golf courses near to the cities or up in the mountains with beautiful backdrops.

 Skiing in Canada

 If you love skiing and love powder skiing then save up your pennies and head to the country made for heli-skiing.
 For a trip of a life time head to Whislter ski resort and sign up for some heli skiing days.
 The Whistler Heli-ski company will guarantee to find you fresh powder when you book the 5 man heli which is basically you, four friends and a guide.
 The helicopter drops you at the tops of mountains never been skied before and allows you the opportunity to ski all day in fresh un-skied powder.
 To get a taste for heli-skiing in Canada, check out the Heli Skiing Video

 Every major provincial capital in the more populated areas has nightclubs, and hotel dinner/dancing.
 Ottawa, Toronto, Montréal, Winnipeg and Vancouver are centres for ballet, opera and classical music, with visits from leading orchestras and internationally-renowned performers.